 \begin{thm}[Mohammadian \cite{Mohammadian}] Let $G$ be a bipartite graph with $n$ vertices.
 If $\mathcal{I}_F (G)\ne \emptyset$, then

 \end{thm}

-Notice that for a bipartite graph $G$, $\mathcal{I}_F (G)\ne \emptyset$ holds if and only if $G$ admits a weighted bi-adjacency matrix $B$ so that the non-zero element distribution of $B^{-1}$ is consistent with transpose matrix $B^{\top}$ and the bipartition of $G$ is balanced.
+Note that for a bipartite graph $G$, $\mathcal{I}_F (G)\ne \emptyset$ holds if and only if $G$ admits a weighted bi-adjacency matrix $B$ such that the pattern of non-zero entries of $B^{-1}$ matches that of its transpose $B^{\top}$ and the bipartition of $G$ is balanced.

-In this paper, we mainly consider the circular graph $G\Box C_{2k}$, where $C_{2k}$ denotes the cycle with $2k$ vertices.
-Under the same condition as Theorem \ref{Mohammadian} we obtain that $f(G\Box C_{2k})=n$ for $k\geq 2$ (for details, see Theorem \ref{circular}).
-Our main approach is to construct some $2k\times 2k$ partitioned matrices $R$ of order $nk$ in terms of blocks $B$ and $B^{-1}$ as weighted bi-adjacency matrices of $G\Box C_{2k}$ with corank $n$ (see Section 2).
-In Section 3 we will show that such an algebra method can be applied to non-balanced bipartite graphs $G$ whenever their weighted bi-adjacency matrices are row orthogonal or unitary, such as complete bipartite graph $K_{m,n}$.
-And we give some further examples of applications of Theorem \ref{circular} in Section 4.
+In this paper, we mainly consider the \textit{circular graph} $G\Box C_{2k}$, where $C_{2k}$ denotes the cycle on $2k$ vertices.
+Under the same condition as in Theorem \ref{Mohammadian} and for all fields $F$ of characteristic not 2, we obtain that $f(G\Box C_{2k})=n$ for all integers $k\geq 2$ (see Theorem \ref{circular} for details).
+Our main approach is to construct some $2k\times 2k$ partitioned matrices $R$ of order $nk$ and with corank $n$ by using blocks $B$ and $B^{-1}$ of order $n/2$, which serve as weighted bi-adjacency matrices of $G \square C_{2k}$ (see Section 2).
+In Section 3 we show that this algebraic method can be applied to non-balanced bipartite graphs $G$, provided their weighted bi-adjacency matrices are row-orthogonal or unitary, such as the complete bipartite graph $K_{m,n}$.
+Finally we give some further examples of applications of Theorem \ref{circular} in Section 4.